 We believe that as pressure to produce ramps up, the need to use biostimulants to increase efficiency will make economic sense to keep up with output or production adding to profitability.

 3) ICE Biofermentation (Immersive Cold-type Energy BioFermentation).
-In Arctic weather conditions where regulated low temperature psychrophiles as those found in the frigid waters of the Arctic or Antarctica present a considerable savings in energy inputs with capital investments in a dedicated cold environment suitable in the Canadian Far North and the Russian Far East.
+In Arctic weather conditions where regulated low temperature psychrophiles as those found in the frigid waters of the Arctic or Antarctica present a considerable savings in energy inputs with capital investments in a dedicated cold environment suitable in the Canadian True North and the Russian Siberian Far East.

 Temperate zones in general should pose a potential advantage for psychrophilic type fermentation plants such as with sourcing biomass like marine seagrass from further south and insider agri-retailed feedstock from indoor commercial vertically farmed operations of very high quality (HQ).